ibm-cloud-docs/vpc/delete-vpc-api.md

 {:download: .download}
 {:DomainName: data-hd-keyref="DomainName"}

-# Deleting a VPC using the REST APIs
+# Deleting a VPC by using the REST APIs
 {: #deleting-using-api}

-Deleting an {{site.data.keyword.vpc_full}} using the REST APIs follows the same general steps in the [deleting](/docs/vpc-on-classic?topic=vpc-on-classic-deleting) process as deletion by using the [CLI](/docs/vpc-on-classic?topic=vpc-on-classic-deleting-using-cli).
+Deleting an {{site.data.keyword.vpc_full}} by using the REST APIs follows the same general steps in the [deleting](/docs/vpc-on-classic?topic=vpc-on-classic-deleting) process as deletion by using the [CLI](/docs/vpc-on-classic?topic=vpc-on-classic-deleting-using-cli).

 Here are the main steps in the process:

 1. Find all subnets in the VPC you want to delete.
 2. Delete each subnet in the VPC, which means:
-    - Delete all network interfaces (instances) in the subnet.
+    - Delete all network interfaces of the instances in the subnet.
     - Delete the subnet.
 3. Delete all public gateways in the VPC.
 4. Delete the VPC.

-The following sections provide some example API calls, using `curl`, which you can run to delete a VPC.
+The following sections provide some example API calls that you can run to delete a VPC.

 ## Step 1: Find all subnets in the VPC you want to delete
 {: #deleting-find-subnets-api}